vdeijk/clarigoDocs/how-to-use.md

 - View, delete, or update your documents from the Documents page.

-Clarito is designed to be intuitive—explore the interface to discover more!
+ is designed to be intuitive—explore the interface to discover more!